DENTSPLY SIRONA Inc. (NASDAQ:XRAY) Shares Bought by Metropolitan Life Insurance Co NY

 Metropolitan Life Insurance Co NY raised its stake in DENTSPLY SIRONA Inc. (NASDAQ:XRAY) by 115,543.5% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 26,598 shares of the medical instruments supplier’s stock after acquiring an additional 26,575 shares during the period.
 Metropolitan Life Insurance Co NY’s holdings in DENTSPLY SIRONA were worth $1,683,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Exchange Traded Concepts LLC acquired a new position in DENTSPLY SIRONA in the second quarter valued at $36,000.
-First Command Bank acquired a new position in DENTSPLY SIRONA in the second quarter valued at $38,000.
-Evermay Wealth Management LLC acquired a new position in DENTSPLY SIRONA in the second quarter valued at $51,000.
+Exchange Traded Concepts LLC purchased a new stake in shares of DENTSPLY SIRONA in the second quarter valued at about $36,000.
+First Command Bank purchased a new stake in shares of DENTSPLY SIRONA in the second quarter valued at about $38,000.
+Evermay Wealth Management LLC purchased a new stake in shares of DENTSPLY SIRONA in the second quarter valued at about $51,000.
 Advisory Services Network LLC purchased a new stake in shares of DENTSPLY SIRONA in the second quarter valued at about $52,000.
 Finally, FORA Capital LLC purchased a new stake in shares of DENTSPLY SIRONA in the second quarter valued at about $72,000.
 Institutional investors own 93.46% of the company’s stock.

 NASDAQ XRAY opened at $55.77 on Wednesday.
 The stock has a market capitalization of $12.19 billion, a P/E ratio of 29.35, a P/E/G ratio of 0.87 and a beta of 0.88.
 DENTSPLY SIRONA Inc. has a 52-week low of $46.98 and a 52-week high of $69.54.
 The firm has a 50-day moving average price of $59.03 and a 200 day moving average price of $62.44.
 The company has a quick ratio of 1.13, a current ratio of 1.60 and a debt-to-equity ratio of 0.38.

 XRAY has been the subject of a number of research reports.
-HC Wainwright reduced their target price on shares of DENTSPLY SIRONA from $72.00 to $66.00 and set a “neutral” rating for the company in a report on Monday, August 9th.
-Zacks Investment Research raised shares of DENTSPLY SIRONA from a “hold” rating to a “buy” rating and set a $68.00 target price for the company in a report on Thursday, July 29th.
+Barrington Research upped their target price on shares of DENTSPLY SIRONA from $77.00 to $79.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
+Zacks Investment Research raised shares of DENTSPLY SIRONA from a “hold” rating to a “buy” rating and set a $68.00 price target for the company in a report on Thursday, July 29th.
 TheStreet raised shares of DENTSPLY SIRONA from a “c+” rating to a “b” rating in a report on Thursday, August 5th.
-Finally, Barrington Research upped their target price on shares of DENTSPLY SIRONA from $77.00 to $79.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $67.57.
+Finally, HC Wainwright cut their price target on shares of DENTSPLY SIRONA from $72.00 to $66.00 and set a “neutral” rating for the company in a report on Monday, August 9th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of $67.57.

 DENTSPLY SIRONA Company Profile